 The Three Modulators: What Shapes You

 You did not choose these the way you choose what to eat for lunch.
 They are the conditions you live inside.
-Ignoring them is why two people on the "same plan" land in completely different places.4.
-Genetics (Inherit)
+Ignoring them is why two people on the "same plan" land in completely different places.
+We lead with the Modulators because they set the ceiling for what the Fundamentals can do.

 - Risk Markers: Targeted tests like Lp(a), APOE, and pharmacogenomics when the result will change the plan.